ryancj/js_review/README.md

 developed a JukeBox app.

 Let's take what we've learned and apply it to what we know about OOP.
-That is, let's translate our Pacman, Ghost, and Ball classes from [Ruby] (http://github.com/ogryzek/oop_review) into JavaScript.
+That is, let's translate our PacMan, Ghost, and Ball classes from [Ruby] (http://github.com/ogryzek/oop_review) into JavaScript.

 ## Ball class